Particle-based modelling of aggregation and fragmentation processes: Fractal-like aggregates: Simulation results

-To follow the convergence of the system towards a steady state, we use two different quantities.
+From previous works it is known that the balance of aggregation and fragmentation typically leads to a steady state of the particle size distribution \cite{Zahnow2009_2}.
+This follows from the fact that normally aggregation dominates for small sizes, whereas fragmentation is the dominant process for large sizes.
+In addition to studying this size distribution of the particles in the steady state, we introduce different measures to characterize first the approach to the steady state and then the steady state itself. \\ To follow the convergence of the system towards a steady state, we use two different quantities.
 The first quantity that we measure during the simulations is the average number of primary particles per aggregate, defined as \beq \left<\alpha(t)\right> = \sum_{\alpha}\alpha N_{\alpha}(t)/N(t)~. \eeq In the context of our model $2\left<\alpha(t)\right>$ corresponds to the 'mean equivalent circular diameter' that is often used as a measure in experiments with marine aggregates \cite{Lunau2006}.
 We will use this quantity as a first estimate whether the particle size distribution has converged to a steady state and to follow the evolution of the particle size distribution towards the steady state. \\ A second quantity of the aggregation and fragmentation process that may be experimentally measured is the time it takes to reach the steady state.
 Especially in technical applications this can be an important quantity, where processes need to be timed appropriately to allow for a smooth work flow.
 Here we introduce a measure for this relaxation time in our model and show how different system parameters influence this time to reach the steady state. \\ We define the relaxation time $\tau_\infty$ as \beq \tau_\infty=\int_{0}^{\infty}dt\left(\left|1-\overline{\left<\alpha(t)\right>}/\alpha_\infty\right|\right)~. \eeq $\overline{\left<\alpha(t)\right>}$ is a running (time)-average of the average number of primary particles in an aggregate.
 It is used to remove fluctuations due to the periodic changes in the flow.
 This definition of the relaxation time is analogous to the definition of the correlation time for stochastic processes as the integral over the autocorrelation function.
 For example, for an exponential relaxation process $\propto e^{-t/t_R}$ Eq. \eqref{eq:relaxtime} leads to the expected result of $\tau_\infty=t_R$.
 However, Eq. \eqref{eq:relaxtime} stays an appropriate measure for more irregular relaxation processes.\\ As a simple measure to characterize the steady state of the particle size distribution we use the average number of primary particles in an aggregate in the steady state that is defined as \beq \alpha_\infty=\lim\limits_{t\rightarrow\infty}\left<\alpha(t)\right>~. \eeq